dandichen/dandichen.github.io/_pages/about.md

 Discussion
 ------

 The IPW estimate of ATE is 0.044128.
 I also tried augmented inverse probability weighting (AIPW) and its estimate of ATE is 0.047478.
+We have not seen a big difference between two ATEs although AIPW is doubly robust by combining IPW and outcome regression.
+As noted in class, both IPW and AIPW rely on observed variables to create propensity score to balance between the treated and untreated groups.
+However,

 Reference